 But now we’ve all become rather ‘nesh’ and can’t cope with the heat any more.

-Scientific studies have shown that the introduction of air conditioning has actually lowered the natural human tolerance for heat.
+Previous studies have shown that the prevalence of air conditioning has reduced our natural tolerance for heat.
 Meaning a hot summer’s day seems much more amplified than it did a few generations ago.

-Even the oldies who could cope so easily in 1976, will be seen scurrying for air conditioned cars and shops to get away from the heat.
-And can you even imagine life in a 40 degree Summer day heat in Dubai without air conditioning?
+Even the oldies who could cope so easily in 1976, will be seen scurrying for air-conditioned cars and shops to get away from the heat.
+And can you even imagine living in a 40 degree Summer day heat in Dubai without air conditioning?

 No, us either.